sitepoint/Editize/README.md

 ## How to Use Editize

-The files you would normally get as a user of Editize (as opposed to a developer) can be found in the `dist/` subdirectory of this distribution.
-I contains the release version of Editize along with all support files and documentation.
+The files you would normally get as a user of Editize (as opposed to a developer) can be found in the `dist/` subdirectory of this distribution, or may be downloaded as a ZIP file from the Downloads tab of this project on GitHub.
+It contains the open source release of Editize along with all support files and documentation.

 The Editize user manual can be found in `dist/manual/index.html`.
 It provides full instructions for integrating Editize into a web page to provide WYSIWYG editing of HTML content.